What is Imputed Interest?

-- Gift Loans: The most famous of its kind when money is granted by father to son or within family members or between friends.
+- Gift Loans: The most famous of its kind when the father grants money to the son or within family members or between friends.
 However, please note, the money given to the spouse is not considered for imputed Interest.

 - Shareholders Loan: It is the case when a loan is granted by corporate to its shareholders at zero cost to the shareholders

 - Intercorporate Loan: Here, the imputed interest is computed on a loan granted by one organization to its sister concern.